GeoDoo/GeoDoo/README.md

   </a>
 </p>

-🌱 I’m currently learning Clojure!
-It is an awesome totally functional language. <br />
+🌱 I’m currently learning/playing around with Clojure!
+It is an absolute love! <br />
 ⚡ Fun fact: the initial commit of this repo was my 2020th contribution in the year 2020, the year of covid-19!!
 Check screenshot below:

 <img src="https://github.com/GeoDoo/GeoDoo/blob/master/assets/Screenshot_2020-08-25_at_22.34.29.png?raw=true" />